 Since mint is a shallow-rooted plant, you can plant it in low, 12-18 inch wide bowls.
 When the plant gets too crowded, simply cut it in half and re-pot with fresh potting soil.
 Keep your plants moist and feed occasionally–that’s it.

 Don’t limit yourself to one kind of mint.
-There are dozens of varieties available and each one has its own unique flavor.
-Mint can be used to flavor drinks and salads, it can be made into a jelly and vinegars to flavor meats, and some, like chocolate mint, will make you think you’ve just eaten dessert.
+There are dozens of varieties available and each one has its unique flavor.
+Mint can be used to flavor drinks and salads, it can be made into jelly and vinegar to flavor meats, and some, like chocolate mint, will make you think you’ve just eaten dessert.

 And, we’ve just scratched the surface of the uses and benefits of the Mighty Mint.

 So go ahead and give your energy a boost, refresh your spirit and revitalize your senses.
 Plant some mint today!